 Grief & Loss Therapy of Bergen County

 Processing your emotions in the structured, neutral and confidential space that therapy provides can be extremely beneficial.
 It can help you to better understand and control your emotions, realize that you are not alone, and to feel supported as you learn coping skills to help you move forward.
-If you have or are experiencing any of the following, I can help you!

 Phase of Life Transitions